Surfer12/MergeSortGradleV1/Docs/Assignment/AssignmentNineMergeSortPrompt.md

 ```
 Claude 3.5 Sonnet is utitlized for the refactoring of the inital merge sort code into a more readable and efficient format.
-Inital code was created by Cursor Small Language Model in the Cursor IDE. (link to cursor IDE)
+Inital code was created by Cursor Small Language Model in the Cursor IDE.
 ```

 ## Prompt the AI to explain the code and the merge function in detail.